campfireunion/docs/docs/1.0/flipside/how-tos.md

 # How tos

-The following pages are meant to help guide you through various aspects of the Flipside Studio software, including making video and motion capture recordings, dressing your virtual sets, and more.
+The following pages are meant to help guide you through various aspects of the Flipside software, including making video and motion capture recordings, dressing your virtual sets, and more.

 ## Watching content
 **Watch the immersive content creators share and subscribe to your favorite channels.**